AlephEleven/NeuralNet/README.md

 ## Features
-- Lightweight library for general-purpose usage
+- Lightweight library for general-purpose machine learning
 - Easy-to-use sequential modelling, with 4+ components to choose from
 - Components for holding backpropagation derivatives and/or weights+bias
 - Simple implementation for easy development